Paradigm (video game)

-Paradigm is a point-and-click adventure video game developed by Jacob Janerka.
+Paradigm is a graphic adventure video game developed by Jacob Janerka.
+The game has an Eastern European 1970s and 1980s post-apocalyptic look.

 Plot

 The game follows Paradigm, a genetically grown person that was horribly mutated in the process, who was dumped in a post-Soviet town to grow up on his own.
 Paradigm then adventures through his past of DUPA Genetics only to find out he is a mutated prodigy child and that he must defeat Olof, a talking sloth who is the head of DUPA Genetics.

 Development

 The game was crowdfunded through Kickstarter which ended on October 7, 2014, having raised $36,557 AUD by 1,387 backers, 250% over its initial funding goal of $14,000 AUD.
 To help crowd-fund the project, the game's designer Jacob Janerka quit his job.

-Themes

-The game's aesthetic features an Eastern European 1970s and 1980s post-apocalyptic future look.

-Marketing and release
+Release

 Together with the Kickstarter, an alpha demo of the game was available to download and play.
 The game was originally slated for release in mid-2015.

 On August 4, 2016, the game was chosen as one of six winners to be showcased at the PAX Aus Indie Showcase 2016.
 In March, 2017, a trailer was released on the developer's YouTube channel with a release date reveal of April, 5th, 2017 for Steam and Humble Bundle.